 One of the best things about New Hampshire is that it does not collect any state-level sales tax or income tax.
 So, you won’t need to register for those.

-However, the final step before you’re able to pay federal taxes is getting an Employer Identification Number, or EIN.
+However, the final step before you’re able to pay federal taxes is getting a New Hampshire Employer Identification Number, or EIN.
 You can file for your EIN online or by mail or fax: visit the IRS website to learn more.
 Keep in mind, if you’ve chosen to be a sole proprietorship you can simply use your social security number as your EIN.

 Once you have your EIN, you’ll need to choose your tax year.
 Financially speaking, your business operations will occur over the period of a calendar year (January–December) or a fiscal year, a 12-month period that can start in any month.
 This will determine your tax cycle, while your business structure will determine which taxes you’ll pay.